 An oral defense of the dissertation is required and must be held at least 14 calendar days before the degree conferral date.
-The defense shall be conducted with the committee members present either in person or via electronic means.
+The defense shall bepublic and conducted with the committee members present either in person or via electronic means.
+After the public session, a private session may be held to examine material that is subject to a confidentiality agreement.
+Following the presentation, the candidate will field questions from the committee in public or private.
 In the case where neither the candidate nor the committee members are present in person on campus (i.e., the candidate and all committee members are connected only remotely via electronic means), there shall be a location established and technology enabled for public, in person attendance of the defense by the University community, and this accommodation made known to the University.